Selecting a Violin Bow

 Specific Recommendations

 For the beginner on a budget, looking to upgrade from the clunky Brazilwood bow that came with your violin rental . . .
 The CodaBow Prodigy is a great step in the right direction, at a reasonable price.
-It’s extremely stable and handles well.
-But, you’ll likely need to upgrade in a few years.
-The CodaBow NX would be a more permanent solution, allowing for more advanced bowing techniques when you get to them.
+The Prodigy feels stable and does not easily bounce or warble around.
+But, you’ll likely need to upgrade in a few years, when you get to more advanced bowing techniquest where you actually want the bow to bounce.
+The CodaBow NX would be a more permanent solution, though you may still choose to upgrade at some point for the greater power and depth of tone available in a higher-level bow.
 You may find that the Arcos Brasil Nickel bow may draw a better tone from your instrument, if it's not out of your budget, though it may not handle quite as well as the CodaBows.

 For the advancing student, the JonPaul Carrera is a popular bow.
 Also the upper level CodaBows like the Diamond GX.
 If you like a lighter feel, the CodaBow Luma could be a good fit – it has a very soft touch that students often like.
 Or, you may prefer a wooden bow – the Arcos Brasil Nickel or Special Edition Silver bows could be a good choice.
 If a lighter, more agile bow is desired, then the Arcus Musing series would be good to try.

 For fiddlers, the CodaBow Joule, Luma, and Escente bows are all popular, though for very different reasons.
-Again, we do recommend including a wooden bow in the mix of your trial.
-If you do a lot of fast fiddling, you may fall in love with the Arcus bows, with their extreme lightness and agility.
+The Joule has a fast attack, energetic bounce, somewhat heay feel, and a sharp bite that is great for fast, demanding, fiddling.
+The Luma, on the other hand, has a slower, more forgiving and lush articulation and a much lighter feel.
+If you do a lot of fast fiddling, you may also love the Arcus bows, with their extreme lightness and agility.

 For professionals, a fine wooden bow is almost certainly something you want to have in your case.
-In addition, you may find that the agility of Arcus bows works well for you, overall or for certain repertoire.
-The speed, agility, and power of these bows should be experience by every professional player.
-It’s important to match the Arcus line to the tonality of your instrument.
+In addition, you may find that the agility of Arcus bows works well for you, overall, or for certain repertoire.
+The speed, agility, and power of these bows should be experienced by every professional player.
+Note that it’s important to pick the right Arcus line to match the tonality of your instrument.
 If the Arcus bows are just too light for you, then the CodaBow Marquise or JonPaul Carrera would be excellent carbon fiber alternatives to wood, with a traditional weight and balance.
+The Marquise is also a good choice for lower-tension strings and smaller instruments, as the shaft is quite flexible.

-But, the best way to select a bow is to have a professional consultation and select several good quality bows to try for yourself.
+But, the best way to select a bow is to have a conversation with a professional and select some high-quality bows that are likley to work well for your particular needs, and to try them for yourself.
 Call us now for your free consultation and in-home bow trial:

 Request a Bow Consultation & Trial